sphinx-doc/sphinx/doc/config.rst

    The title of the document.
 It defaults to the :confval:`html_title` option but can be set independently for epub creation.

+.. confval:: epub3_description

+   The description of the document.
+The default value is ``''``.

+   .. versionadded:: 1.4

 .. confval:: epub_author

    The author of the document.
 This is put in the Dublin Core metadata.
 The default value is ``'unknown'``.

+.. confval:: epub3_contributor

+   The name of a person, organization, etc. that played a secondary role in the creation of the content of an EPUB Publication.
+The default value is ``'unknown'``.

+   .. versionadded:: 1.4

 .. confval:: epub_language